gsvigruha/cosyan/src/main/resources/doc/rules/32_reverse_foreign_keys.md

 Referencing constraint check product_type.c_cnt failed.
 ```

-The `parent` keyword can be used to refer to the source table in an `aggref`.
+The `parent` keyword can be used to refer to the source table in an aggregated `view`.
 <!-- RUN -->
 ```
-alter table product add aggref truck_stats ( select count(1) as cnt, sum(price) as sum_price from transactions where parent.name = 'truck');
+alter table product add view truck_stats ( select count(1) as cnt, sum(price) as sum_price from transactions where parent.name = 'truck');
 ```